Smart Home & IoT Beginner’s Guide (2025): Matter, Thread, Zigbee, Z-Wave, Security & Reliable Automations

 7. Security & Privacy Baseline for Smart Homes

-Cameras and doorbells are the most sensitive devices.
-Choose reputable vendors, review privacy settings, and avoid unnecessary cloud sharing.
+Cameras, doorbells, and voice assistants are the most sensitive devices.
+Choose reputable vendors, review cloud settings, and avoid unnecessary sharing or always-on recording if you don’t need it.

 8. Automations That Don’t Annoy You (Reliability Principles)